jmangt/test-driven-puppet/roles.md

 As you might imagine a `web` or `db` host might running many web applications or database instances.

-A `role` will need to list all the necessary dependencies for that kind of application to run and probably other technology stacks that help with monitoring or
+A `role` will need to list all the necessary dependencies for that kind of application to run.
+And probably other technology stacks that help with monitoring or log management.